-PETCOKE

-Petcoke (petroleum coke) is a byproduct of the oil refining industry.
+PETCOKE Petcoke (petroleum coke) is a by-product of the oil refining industry.
 This is currently the main fossil fuel used in Platin.
 It is imported by ship, delivered in trucks, milled and dried on site before being used.
 Calorific value 31MJ/kg.

 COAL

 Coal has been used in the past when it was sourced from a range of overseas locations.
 It was imported by ship, delivered to site in trucks, milled and dried before being used.
 Calorific value 24MJ/kg.

 Existing Permitted Alternative Fuels

-SRF

-SRF (Solid Recovered Fuel) is produced locally to a defined specification and contains fragments of plastics, paper, cardboard and textiles produced from residual waste materials after the recyclable fractions are removed.
+SRF SRF (Solid Recovered Fuel) is made locally to a defined specification and contains fragments of paper, plastics, cardboard and textiles.
+SRF is produced from residual waste materials after the recyclable fractions are removed.
 It currently makes up 50% of the fuel mix in Platin.
 Calorific value 18MJ/kg.

-TYRES

-Tyres consist mainly of rubber compounds, textiles and small quantities of wire.
-Tyres are not currently used at Platin but plans are in place to introduce them.
-The tyres will be chipped off site before being delivered to Platin.
-Calorific value 27MJ/kg.
+TYRES Tyres are not currently used in Platin.
+Consisting mainly of rubber compounds, textiles and small quantities of wire tyres are a common fuel for cement plants in Europe.
+Plans are in place to introduce them as a fuel over the coming years.
+Both chipped or whole tyres can be used in Platin Calorific value 27MJ/kg.